EklavyaFCB/EMNIST-Kohonen-SOM/README.md

 The aim is to provide an in-depth study of Kohonen’s algorithm, and present insights of its properties, by designing and implementing a complete and functional model.

-# Install
+# Installation

 ## Data
 The balanced EMNIST dataset can be downloaded from [here](https://drive.google.com/drive/folders/14CQxzXz2zGFFW0kkmSbJ_gH50O6bha3a?usp=sharing).

-Please download the `Sorted` folder, and place it in `EMNIST-Kohonen-SOM/static/data/` for `som.py` to work.
+Please download and extract the `Sorted` folder, and place the it in `static/data/` for `som.py` to work.

+It should look like the following: `EMNIST-Kohonen-SOM/static/data/Sorted/` with 4 `.csv` files inside.

 ## Libraries